svidgen/wirejs-dom/README.md

 1. A `div()` function for creating `DIV`'s similar to the the `span()` function.
 1. A `node()` function to create a named accessor for `HTMLElement`'s.
 1. A mechanism to link multiple elements and/or attribute values together.
+1. A mechanism (or two) to assign styles to nodes easily.